-In thousands of KM 31 December 2022 31 December 2021 Equity instruments: Shares in BIS Shares in SWIFT 27,803 10 27,803 10 TOTAL 27,813 27,813
+In thousands of KM 31 December 2023 31 December 2022 Equity instruments: Shares in BIS Shares in SWIFT 27,803 10 27,803 10 TOTAL 27,813 27,813

-BIS is specialised financial institution owned and managed by 63 central banks all over the world whose main role is to foster central banks' cooperation, ensure monetary and financial stability and mediate in financial transactions between central banks.
+BIS is specialised international financial institution owned and managed by 63 central banks all over the world whose main role is to foster central banks' cooperation, ensure monetary and financial stability and mediate in financial transactions between central banks.
 BIS shares are exclusively owned by central banks and monetary authorities.

-SWIFT is a cooperation owned by the financial institutions that are its members.
+SWIFT is international cooperation owned by the financial institutions that are its members.